 - Larry Van Kriedt – saxophone, 1973-1975

 With many band member changes over time and the tragic death of lead singer Bon Scott in February 1980, the band almost broke up a couple of times.
-Once Brian Johnson came on board as the new lead singer after Scott’s death, the band was ‘reborn’ and went on to release the album, ‘Back to Black, which they began writing with the help on Bon Scott.
+Once Brian Johnson came on board as the new lead singer after Scott’s death, the band was ‘reborn’.
+They went on to release the album, ‘Back to Black, which they began writing with the help of Bon Scott.
 Since its birth, AC/DC has had many years of overwhelming success and the band is still very much in action within the music industry today.

-In 2004, a central Melbourne street, Corporation Lane, was renamed ACDC Lane, in honour of the band.
-ACDC Lane is where the band recorded their video for their 1975 hit ‘It’s a Long Way to the Top’.
+In 2004, a central Melbourne street, renames Corporation Lane to ACDC Lane, in honour of the band.
+In fact, ACDC Lane is where the band recorded their video for their 1975 hit ‘It’s a Long Way to the Top’.

-AC/DC was introduced into the Rock and Roll Hall of Fame in 2010 and Aerosmith’s Steven Tyler described the band’s power chords as ‘the thunder from down under that gives you the second most powerful surge that can flow through your body’.
+By 2010 ACDC becomes a part of the Rock and Roll Hall of Fame.
+Even Aerosmith’s Steven Tyler described the band’s power chords as ‘the thunder from down under that gives you the second most powerful surge that can flow through your body’.